vishwesh2000/DocsBuddy/README.md

 # DocsBuddy-BETA
-Streamlit application to aid early professionals in the field of medicine.
+### *Streamlit application to aid early professionals in the field of medicine.*

+**DISCLAIMER:**
+> It is important to note that the AI generated advice should not be solely relied upon and a professional medical consultation is necessary.
+The model is not a final version and can be further improved.
+It is intended to assist medical professionals with expertise, who can assess the AI generated advice on prescription medication based on input symptoms and decide what to follow.

 ## The model is meant to perform the following tasks: 👨‍⚕️🩺